ralfw/TDDaiymiByExample/Examples/Desktop Calculator.md

 * Check ops
 * Equal resets previous data
 * Division by zero throws an exception
+* Division by zero does not alter calculator state

 #### UI

 * Happy day use of domain logic
 * Exception from domain logic is caught and displayed appropriately

+* Ops accessible by shortcut key
+* Cursor back in textbox with number selected upon result delivery

 #### Acceptance tests